Roman Catholic Diocese of Subotica

-The Diocese of Subotica (Dioecesis Suboticana, Subotička biskupija, Szabadkai Egyházmegye) is a Latin diocese of the Catholic Church in Serbia.
-It is subject to the Roman Catholic Archdiocese of Belgrade.
-The Diocese is centered in the city of Subotica.
+The Diocese of Subotica (Dioecesis Suboticanus; Szabadkai Egyházmegye; Subotička biskupija; Суботичка бискупија) is a Latin diocese of the Catholic Church in Serbia, covering Serbian part of the Bačka region.
+It is a suffragan diocese in the ecclesiastical province of the Archdiocese of Belgrade.
+The episcopal see is located at the Cathedral of St. Teresa of Avila in Subotica.

-Territory

-The Diocese of Subotica encompasses the Serbian part of the Bačka region, which is situated in the Autonomous Province of Vojvodina.

-The diocese's cathedral is the Cathedral of Saint Teresa of Avila in Subotica, dating back to 1779.

-The diocese is multi-ethnic and has members primarily from the sizable Hungarian, Croat and Bunjevci communities, among others.

 History

-Until the end of First World War, the territory of the present-day Diocese of Subotica belonged to the Roman Catholic Archdiocese of Kalocsa.
-After the collapse of Austria-Hungary, region of Southern Bačka was incorporated into newly formed Kingdom of Serbs, Croats and Slovenes (later known as Yugoslavia).
-On 10 February 1923, the Apostolic Administration of Yugoslav Bačka was created.
-Before the end of Second World War, there was a sizable number of Roman Catholic Germans in the region of Bačka.
-On 25 January 1968, apostolic administration was elevated into the rank of diocese as "Diocese of Subotica".
-In 1986, it was placed under metropolitan jurisdiction of Roman Catholic Archbishop of Belgrade.

-From the middle 1980s, and especially during the 1990s, number of Catholics in the territory of this diocese decreased due to various reasons, including low birth rates among local Roman Catholics, economic emigration, and ethnic tensions of the Yugoslav wars.
+Until the end of World War I, the territory of the present-day Diocese of Subotica belonged to the Diocese of Kalocsa.
+After the collapse of Austria-Hungary, most of the region of Bačka was incorporated into newly formed Kingdom of Serbs, Croats, and Slovenes (later known as Yugoslavia).
+In 1923, the Apostolic Administration of Yugoslav Bačka was created.
+Before the end of World War II, there was a sizable number of Catholic Germans in the region of Bačka.
+In 1968, apostolic administration was elevated into the rank of diocese as "Diocese of Subotica".
+In 1986, it was placed under metropolitan jurisdiction of the Archdiocese of Belgrade.
+From the middle 1980s, and especially during the 1990s, number of Catholics in the territory of this diocese decreased due to various reasons, including low birth rates among local Roman Catholics, economic emigration, and ethnic tensions due the Yugoslav Wars.